 Quercus pyrenaica forests extend throughout south-western France and the Iberian Peninsula, reaching their southern limit in mountain areas of northern Morocco (Franco 1990).
 In the Iberian Peninsula, these forests occupy siliceous soils under meso-supramediterranean and mesotemperate areas and subhumid, humid, and hyperhumid ombroclimate.
 Pyrenean oak is a deciduous species that requires over 650 mm of annual precipitation and some summer precipitation.
 As a submediterranean species, it has lower drought tolerance than evergreen Mediterranean taxa (del Río and others 2007).

 The forests of this species reach their southernmost European limit in Andalusian mountains such as Sierra Nevada (37°N, 3°W), a high-mountain range with elevations of up to 3482 m a.s.l..
 The climate is Mediterranean, characterized by cold winters and hot summers, with pronounced summer drought and increasing aridity with decreasing altitude, and marked variability in annual rainfall according to elevation and aspect.
 Sierra Nevada is considered a glacial refuge for deciduous Quercus species (Olalde and others 2002).
 Eight Pyrenean oak patches (2400 ha) have been identified in this mountain range (Figure 1), from 1100 to 2000 m a.s.l. and often associated with major river valleys.
 Today, Quercus pyrenaica woodlands in this mountain region represent a rear edge of their habitat distribution (Hampe and Petit 2005).
 They are the richest forest formation in vascular plant species of Sierra Nevada, containing several endemic and endangered plant species (Lorite and others 2008).
 They also harbor high levels of intraspecific genetic diversity (Valbuena-Carabaña and Gil 2013).
 These relict forests have undergone intensive human use throughout history (Camacho-Olmedo and others 2002).
-Furthermore, the conservation status of this species for southern Spain is considered “Vulnerable” and it is expected to suffer from climate change, reducing its suitable habitats in the near future (Gea-Izquierdo and others 2013, 2017).
+Furthermore, the conservation status of this species for southern Spain is considered “Vulnerable” and it is expected to suffer from climate change, potentially reducing its suitable habitats in the near future (Gea-Izquierdo and others 2013, 2017).

 Climatic data and drought episodes